mihrab34/llm-101/README.md

 A project utilizing the Groq API to interact with various open source large language models (LLMs).

 ## Description
 This project leverages the Groq API to generate responses to user queries using a selection of pre-trained LLMs.
-It includes a simple script that demonstrates the core functionality.
+It includes a simple API that demonstrates the core functionality.

 ## Sample API response